Volatility forecasting with machine learning and intraday commonality: Experiments

 \subsection{Forecasting RVs of unseen stocks}

-To examine the ability to generalize and address concerns about overfitting, we perform a stringent out-of-sample test, i.e. using the existent trained models to forecast the volatility of new stocks that have not been included in the training sample, in the spirit of \citet{sirignano2019universal,choi2021alpha}.
-For better distinction, we denote the stocks used for estimating machine learning models as \textbf{raw stocks}, and those new stocks not in the training sample as \textbf{unseen stocks}\footnote{The set of unseen stocks includes the following 17 tickers: AMAT, AON, APD, BIIB, COF, DE, EQIX, EW, GPN, HUM, ICE, ILMN, ITW, NOC, NSC, PLD, SLB.}.
-We follow the procedure of training, validation, and testing periods described in Section \ref{sec:setup}.
+To examine the ability to generalize and address concerns regarding overfitting, we perform a stringent out-of-sample test, i.e. using the existent trained models to forecast the volatility of new stocks that have not been included in the training sample, in the spirit of \citet{sirignano2019universal,choi2021alpha}.
+For better distinction, we denote the stocks used for estimating machine learning models as \textbf{raw stocks}, and those new stocks not in the training sample as \textbf{unseen stocks}.\footnote{The set of unseen stocks includes the following 16 tickers: AMAT, APD, BIIB, COF, DE, EQIX, EW, GPN, HUM, ICE, ILMN, ITW, NOC, NSC, PLD, SLB.} We follow the procedure of training, validation, and testing periods described in Section \ref{sec:setup}.
 Specifically, to predict the RVs of unseen stocks in a particular year, we train and validate the models using the past data of raw stocks exclusively.

 In this experiment, we choose OLS models trained for each unseen stock as the baseline.
 The results are shown in Table \ref{tab:unseen_metaaug}.
-Note that models trained under {\single} cannot be applied to forecast unseen stocks, \mc{since they are trained for each specific raw stock individually.} From Table \ref{tab:unseen_metaaug}, we conclude that models trained on pooled data of raw stocks have better forecasting performance compared to baselines, across all horizons.
+Note that models trained under {\single} cannot be applied to forecast unseen stocks, {since they are trained for each specific raw stock individually.} From Table \ref{tab:unseen_metaaug}, we conclude that NNs trained on the pooled data of raw stocks have better forecasting performance compared to baselines, across all horizons.
 This presents new empirical evidence for a \textit{universal volatility mechanism} among stocks.
-Furthermore, neural networks significantly outperform other methods across three metrics, over 10-min, 30-min, and 65-min forecasting horizons, \mc{thus validating their robustness}.
-Concerning the 1-day scenario, neural networks obtain comparable results (MSE=0.369) to the best non-neural network model (MSE=0.367, attained by LASSO).
+Furthermore, neural networks significantly outperform other methods across three metrics, over 10-min, 30-min, and 65-min forecasting horizons, thus validating their robustness.
+Concerning the 1-day scenario, neural networks obtain comparable results (QLIKE=0.252) to the best non-neural network model (MSE=0.249, attained by LASSO).
+The realized utility of the different risk models echoes that of the out-of-sample QLIKE.